Supercongruences for Apery-like numbers: Introduction

 The first few terms in the sequence of positive integers $\{ C(n, 2, 1) \}_{n \geq 0}$ are as follows:

-This sequence (see $A002893$ of Sloane \cite{sloane}) corresponds to a ``sporadic" case of Zagier (see $\# 8$ in \cite{zagier}) and has also appeared in the study of algebraic surfaces (see \cite{bea} or Part III of \cite{sb}), moments of Bessel functions arising in quantum field theory \cite{bbbg} and cooperative phenomena in crystals \cite{domb}.
-Our main result is the following.
+This sequence (see $A002893$ of Sloane \cite{sloane}) corresponds to a ``sporadic" case of Zagier (see $\# 8$ of Table 1 in \cite{zagier}) and has also appeared in the study of algebraic surfaces (see \cite{bea} or Part III of \cite{sb}), moments of Bessel functions arising in quantum field theory \cite{bbbg} and cooperative phenomena in crystals \cite{domb}.
+Our main result which is an analogue of (\ref{gan1}) is the following.

 \begin{thm} Let $A$, $B \in \mathbb{N}$ and $p > 3$ be a prime.
 For any $m$, $r \in \mathbb{N}$, we have

 if $A \geq 3$ and

 \end{thm}